Early-universe constraints on the electron mass

-The theoretical predictions $X_i^{\rm th}(m_e)$ are obtained from the modified \texttt{PRyMordial} runs (for D/H and $Y_P$) and from the neutrino-decoupling calculation (for \Neff).
+The theoretical predictions $X_i^{\rm th}(m_e)$ are obtained from the modified \texttt{PRyMordial} runs (for D/H and $Y_{\rm{P}}$), from the neutrino-decoupling calculation (for \Neff).
+For $\Omega_b h^2$ we consider 15 values in a $3\sigma$ range around the central value defined above.
 For the BBN theory errors we adopt the rate-induced uncertainties quoted in Ref.~\cite{Barenboim:2025okj}, namely

 for PRIMAT (NACRE II), respectively.
 We neglect the theoretical uncertainty on \Neff, which is expected to be much smaller than the current experimental error even in our simplified setup~\cite{Bennett:2020zkv,Froustey:2020mcq,Escudero:2020dfa}.